thomashirtz/renaiming/README.md

 <details open>
   <summary><b>Details</b></summary>

-This example demonstrates how `renAIming` can be utilized to simplify a cluttered movie collection.
+This example demonstrates how `renaiming` can be utilized to simplify a cluttered movie collection.
 The goal is to flatten the directory structure and standardize the naming convention for a more organized movie library.

 #### Original Directory Structure